 Rolex is the most recognizable and most coveted watch brand in the world, with prices that can be prohibitive to some.
 However, we found five popular Rolex watch models that are available, either new at authorized retailers or on the secondary market, that offer accessible (for Rolex, that is) prices for collectors looking to spend under $10k.*

 Rolex calls it the quintessential Oyster, and the purest expression of the Oyster concept.
 It’s hard to argue with that, and this watch provides an excellent entry point into the world of Rolex.

-The Oyster Perpetual offers its owner many of the advances Rolex is known for, including some the best technical developments.
-The 36 mm 904L stainless steel case is water resistant to 100 meters, or 330 feet.
+The Oyster Perpetual offers its owner many of the advances Rolex is known for, including some of the best technical developments.
+The 36-mm or 41-mm 904L stainless steel case is water-resistant to 100 meters, or 330 feet.
 The center section of the case is milled from a solid block of steel.
 The crown uses the patented Twinlock system to keep the elements at bay, and the sapphire crystal is virtually scratchproof.

-This model is powered by the Rolex manufacture self-winding caliber 3130.
+Both sizes of the model are powered by the Rolex manufacture self-winding caliber 3230.
 This movement bears the official Swiss chronometer certification, and, like all Rolex movements, it is known for both precision and reliability while featuring a solid 70-hour power reserve.
 The precision is made possible by a free-sprung balance, prized by collectors and found in the finest movements.
 The patented blue Parachrom hairspring offers excellent protection against shocks, magnetic fields and temperature variations.
 The Oyster Perpetual begins in price at $5,600 retail.

 The Rolex Explorer (for a review, click here) is a true icon, not only for Rolex, but within the larger world of rugged, precision-made timepieces.
 It famously accompanied Sir Edmund Hillary and Tenzing Norgay when they became the first to reach the summit of Mt.
 Everest in May, 1953.
 That achievement is one of many, but it is emblematic of the adventurous spirit that guides both Rolex in its quest for perfection, and those who consider their Explorer an essential part of their success.

 Relaunched in 2010, the Explorer remains faithful to the heritage that extends back to 1953.
-Blue Chromalight hour markers and hands assure excellent visibility in all conditions.
-In 2021, Rolex introduced the latest update to the collection, showcasing a new 36-mm version available in steel or two-tone — which, style-wise, is much the same as the previously introduced 39-mm, complete with an Oyster case, Twinlock crown, and the sapphire crystal secure the movement against harm.
+Blue Chromalight hour markers and hands ensure excellent visibility in all conditions.
+In 2021, Rolex introduced the latest update to the collection, showcasing a new 36-mm version available in steel or two-tone — which, style-wise, is much the same as the previously introduced 39-mm, complete with an Oyster case, Twinlock crown, and signature Explorer dial.

 The Rolex Datejust is the quintessential “goes everywhere, does everything” timepiece.
 When men say they want a watch they can wear with jeans as well as a suit, this is the go-to recommendation.
 The Datejust defines versatility.

 The Datejust also represents another time-honored and timeless Rolex design.
 Though it has been updated since its creation in 1945, it remains an instantly recognizable talisman of taste and refinement.
 In 2009, the brand launched the Datejust II, which while discontinued in 2016 with the launch of the Datejust 41, nonetheless still represents some of the more affordable options in modern Rolex collecting on the secondary market.
-With its 41 mm diameter, this latest incarnation satisfies the desire for a timepiece that makes a bold statement on the wrist.
+With its 41-mm diameter, the incarnation satisfies the desire for a timepiece that makes a bold statement on the wrist.

 The Datejust II is the only watch among our selections to offer one of Rolex’s most widely-recognizable technical enhancements: the Cyclops lens above the date.
 Invented by Rolex in 1953, the lens magnifies the date 2.5 times, making it much easier to read.
 The date display itself offers both quick correction via the crown, and instantaneous changing.